farooq41/SuperMarketRegister/README.md

 # SuperMarketRegister
-ClassLibrary 1 has the code and unit test
+ClassLibrary1 Project has the code and unit test